Emancipation Day: Nicaragua

-On the Caribbean Coast of Nicaragua the emancipation of slavery took place in the month of August 1841 but with different dates.
-Bluefields and Pearl Lagoon received their emancipation on 10 August 1841.
-Corn Island received its emancipation on 27 August 1841.
+On Nicaragua's Caribbean Coast, the emancipation of enslaved people occurred in August 1841 but on different dates.
+Bluefields and Pearl Lagoon received emancipation on 10 August 1841, while Corn Island received emancipation on 27 August 1841.

 United States

 District of Columbia – 16 April

 The District of Columbia observes 16 April as Emancipation Day.
 On 16 April 1862, President Abraham Lincoln signed the District of Columbia Compensated Emancipation Act, an act of Compensated emancipation, for the release of certain persons held to service or labor in the District of Columbia.
 The Act, introduced by Massachusetts senator and ardent abolitionist Henry Wilson, freed about 3,100 slaves in the District of Columbia nine months before President Lincoln issued his broader Emancipation Proclamation.
 The District of Columbia Compensated Emancipation Act represents the only example of compensation by the federal government to former owners of emancipated slaves.

 On 4 January 2005, Mayor Anthony A. Williams signed legislation making Emancipation Day an official public holiday in the District.
 Although Emancipation Day occurs on 16 April, by law when 16 April falls during a weekend, Emancipation Day is observed on the nearest weekday.
 This affects the Internal Revenue Service's due date for tax returns, which traditionally must be submitted by 15 April.
 As the federal government observes the holiday, it causes the federal and all state tax deadlines to be moved to 18 April if Emancipation Day falls on a Saturday or Sunday and to 17 April if Emancipation Day falls on a Monday.
 Each year, activities are now held during this observed holiday, including the traditional Emancipation Day parade.
 The parade had taken place yearly from 1866 to 1901.
 After a 101-year hiatus, DC's parade resumed in 2002, just three years ahead of the new holiday.